BANGLA SERIES, DAY 1 – 4

 WORKERS

-There is no automation here and exploring this yard was the the first time I was able to witness the reliance Bangladesh has on manual labor.
-You might expect a few machines to take the paint off the boat?
+There is no automation here, and exploring this yard was the first time I witnessed Bangladesh’s reliance on manual labor. might you expect a few machines to take the paint off the boat?
 No, hammer in hand, with sounds so sharp I couldn’t hang around for longer than a minute or 2.
-No ear protection, head gear or mask.
-But some did don a pair of glasses which looked as effective as the flip flops they had on their feet.
+No ear protection, headgear, or mask.
+But some donned a pair of glasses that looked as effective as the flip-flops they had on their feet.

 ABOUT THE COUNTRY: